Skip to content

 Shock Sensors Explained: How the SHOCK-319 Catches a Break-In Before Entry

-Shock Sensors
+Wireless Shock Sensors

 A shock sensor isn't there to tell you a window broke — it's there to tell you someone is trying to break in.
-Mounted on a door or window frame, the Versa Wireless SHOCK-319 feels the vibration of a pry bar, a kick, a hammer, or a drill and trips the panel during the attack — before the intruder is inside.
-This guide explains how shock detection actually works, how it differs from an acoustic glassbreak detector and a plain door contact, and how to mount and tune the SHOCK-319 so it catches real forced entry without nuisance trips.
+For forced-entry detection on doors and windows, the Versa Wireless SHOCK-319 is a strong choice: a 319.5 MHz wireless shock sensor with adjustable sensitivity, a built-in door/window contact on the same supervised zone, a 5+ year battery, and UL/FCC listing — compatible with the Qolsys IQ Panel 4, IQ Panel 2+, and GE/Interlogix panels.
+Mounted on the frame, it feels the vibration of a pry bar, a kick, a hammer, or a drill and trips the panel during the attack — before entry.
+This guide explains what to look for in a forced-entry shock sensor, how wireless shock sensors work, how they differ from an acoustic glassbreak detector and a plain door contact, and how to mount and tune the SHOCK-319 so it catches real forced entry without nuisance trips.

 Quick clarification: shock ≠ glassbreak A shock (vibration) sensor mounts on the surface it protects and reacts to physical impact and vibration — the act of forcing an opening.
 An acoustic glassbreak detector is a separate room-mounted device that listens for the specific sound of shattering glass.
 They solve related but different problems, and the SHOCK-319 is the first kind.
 More on the distinction below.

-What a shock sensor actually detects
+What a wireless shock sensor actually detects

 Most perimeter protection is reactive.
 A standard door/window contact watches a magnet: when the door opens and the magnet separates from the sensor, the zone trips.
 That's useful — but by the time the contact reports, the opening is already breached and the intruder is on their way in.

-The forced-entry timeline Pry / kick / drill begins → shock sensor trips here → frame or lock fails → opening breached → contact would trip here → intruder inside.
+The forced-entry timeline Pry / kick / drill begins → wireless shock sensor trips here → frame or lock fails → opening breached → contact would trip here → intruder inside.
 The shock sensor's value is the gap between those two moments.

-Shock sensor vs. glassbreak detector vs. door contact
+Wireless shock sensor vs. glassbreak detector vs. door contact

 These three device types are easy to confuse because they all protect openings.
 They detect completely different things, in different ways, from different mounting positions.